visgl/deck.gl/_posts/2017-03-31-introducing-deckgl-v4.md

 ### Performance

-High performance is always what we are seeking as deck.gl from the first day is designed to be a ***high performance*** visualization framework.
-Many under-the-hood performance improvements has went into the v4 release, including a 3.5~4X faster scatterplot layer, faster 64-bit maths, and ~2X performance boost in picking.
-In the future, we are considering implementing a better WebGL state manager that faciliate the resource sharing and reuse, a better layer manager that manages and update resources in a smarter way and a better rendering engine that only allows necessary data to hit GPUs from the very beginning.
+Performance is always what we are seeking as deck.gl, from the first day, is designed to be a **high performance** visualization framework.
+Many under-the-hood performance improvements went into the v4 release, including a 3.5~4X faster scatterplot layer, faster 64-bit maths, and ~2X performance boost in picking, etc. In the future, we are considering implementing a better WebGL state manager that faciliates the resource sharing and reuse, a better layer manager that manages and updates resources in a smarter way and a better rendering engine that only allows necessary data to hit GPUs from the very beginning.

 ### More data processing, possibly on GPU, for geospatial data analysis